kirederik/onionworks/content/fixed/reading-list.md

 > <a href="http://amzn.to/2nLxggb" rel="nofollow" target="_blank">Domain-Driven Design Distilled</a>, by Vaughn Vernon

 > <a href="http://amzn.to/2FOBYpl" rel="nofollow" target="_blank">Poor People</a>, by Fyodor Dostoyevsky

+For an up-to-date list, follow me on [Goodreads](https://www.goodreads.com/user/show/36478482-derik-evangelista).

 ## 2018